 I have found that the more that my students do the flow drills, the more likely it is that they “accidentally” insert a portion of another drill when practicing one.
 “Oops, I didn’t mean to do that.”

 I chuckle when I hear that because that means that they are beginning to perform without thinking!
-This is exactly what I’m looking for, the ability to perform techniques without thought.
+My students should develop the ability to perform techniques without thought.

 I think that most students will not be able to reach this stage practicing one step techniques.
 I believe that flow drills are the key to developing the ability to react and counter without thought.

-Many of the flow drills emphasize major concepts of Modern Arnis such as palis-palis, changing hands, stick grappling, thrusting, high palis-palis, hitting, crossada, posing, umbrella/wing blocks, intercepting check and hitting.
+Many of the flow drills emphasize major concepts of Modern Arnis such as palis-palis, changing hands, stick grappling, thrusting, high palis-palis, hitting, crossada, posing, umbrella/wing blocks, abanico corto, and intercepting check.
 Once the student learns all of them, we can then start mixing and matching them up until they can spontaneously counter anything thrown at them.

 As you might guess, there is an element of stress inoculation involved in this that is absent in the one-step format.